 - If a candidate is unwell and unable to attend the exam their parent/carer is to inform the school via the attendance officer.
-The exam officer may be in contact to confirm reason of absence and request any necessary evidence to send to the awarding body. - If a candidate is unwell but is able to attend the exam, please see the exams officer. - If a candidate is unwell during the exam, please inform an invigilator. - Candidates may eligible for special consideration if they have been fully prepared and have covered the whole course but their attendance to an examination or assessment is materially affected by adverse circumstances beyond their control.
+The exam officer may be in contact to confirm reason of absence and request any necessary evidence to send to the awarding body. - If a candidate is unwell but is able to attend the exam, please see the exams officer before the exam session. - If a candidate is unwell during the exam, please raise your hand and inform an invigilator. - Candidates may be eligible for special consideration if they have been fully prepared and have covered the whole course but their attendance to an examination or assessment is materially affected by adverse circumstances beyond their control.
 This includes temporary illness or accident/injury at the time of the assessment.
+Evidence must be obtained for an application.